III. A Revolutionary Organic Habitable UniVerse

 2. An Autocatalytic, Bootstrap Universe

-This January 2018 section is a dedicated place to report an increasing notice of how a natural universe to human evolutionary genesis has been facilitated in some basic way as by intrinsic propensities for life’s autocreative biochemical self-initiation so as to engender an evolutionary emergence, and later our sentient procreation.
-As popularly known, a catalyst is a (bio)chemical agent which can effect a reaction without being changed in the process.
-An autocatalytic term has become a general identifier for this procedure, and has gained wide usage because something like this actually seems to be going on.
-A pioneer theorist since the 1970s has been Stuart Kauffman (search) which he has articulated in many books and collegial papers to this day.
-Lately the concept is advanced by biomathematicians such as Wim Hordijk and Michael Steel, along with Liane Gabora, Nathaniel Virgo, Guenther Witzany, Sara Walker, Leroy Cronin, Addy Pross, and other advocates herein.
+This January 2018 section reports an increasing notice of how a natural universe to human evolutionary emergence seems to be facilitated by life’s autocreative biochemical self-initiation.
+As popularly known, a catalyst is a (bio)chemical agent which can effect a reaction without itself being changed in the process.
+An autocatalytic term has become a general identifier for this procedure, and has gained usage because something like this does seem to be going on.
+A pioneer theorist since the 1970s has been Stuart Kauffman (search) which he has articulated in books and collegial papers to this day.
+Lately the concept is advanced by biomathematicians such as Wim Hordijk and Michael Steel, along with Liane Gabora, Nathaniel Virgo, Guenther Witzany, Sara Walker, Leroy Cronin, Addy Pross, and others herein.

 ABSCICON Astrobiology Science Conference 2015: Habitability, Habitable Worlds, and Life. www.hou.usra.edu/meetings/abscicon2015.
 Reviewed much more in Astrobiology, a premier biannual conference for this cosmic quest.
 We add an apropos Abstract for this new section.